edmodlabs/techsummer-site-master/src/docs/1.0.0/unit2/360_camera_guidelines.md

   <div style="text-align:center">
   	<strong>Remote Setup</strong>
   </div>
 	The Ricoh Theta has an option to work remotely from a smartphone.
-Techstart does not supply one, but if you have access a smartphone and would like to remotely use the camera, you can by following the next two steps.
+TechStart does not supply one, but if you have access to a smartphone and would like to remotely use the camera, you can by following the next two steps.
   <ul>
   	<li>Configure the camera's [wifi mode.](https://theta360.com/en/support/manual/content/prepare/prepare_06.html) </li>
   	<li>Use the Ricoh Theta smartphone app on your device to [operate the camera.](https://theta360.com/en/support/manual/content/shooting/shooting_02.html) </li>